bento-platform/bento/README.md

 ```
 DOLLAR=$$
 ```
-If the internal IdP is being used (by default, Keycloak), credential variables should also be provided
+If the internal IdP is being used (by default, Keycloak), credential variables should also be provided.
+The *admin* credentials are used to connect to the Keycloak UI for authentication management (adding users, getting client credentials,...).
+The *test* credentials will be used to authenticate on the Bento Portal.

 ```
 BENTOV2_AUTH_ADMIN_USER=testadmin